Aviation Management & Operations

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Aviation/Airway Management and Operations.
-About 4.7% of those with this major are international students.
+Students from other countries are interested in Aviation/Airway Management and Operations, too.
+About 10.3% of those with this major are international students.

 How Much Do Aviation Management & Operations Majors Make?